 There is no Massachusetts food handler certification requirement for common restaurant employees according to current Massachusetts food safety regulations.

 🚨 Important: Searching online for the Massachusetts food handler certification will lead to multiple sites claiming that you must have one, and that they have the test for you to take.
 Most of the websites are incorrect.
 And are trying to get you to pay for something that you do NOT necessarily need.
 Although some US states require everyone in the food facility to receive a food handlers permit, Massachusetts’s food safety laws are relatively lenient.

 What the state of Massachusetts does require though, is that at least one person in an establishment receives a Food Manager’s Certificate, also known as the Certified Food Protection Managers (CFPM) card.

-The state of Massachusetts believes that if one person in a restaurant certifies as a Food Manager then they will be able to pass their knowledge of food safety on to the other employees inside the restaurant or kitchen.
+The state of Massachusetts believes that an individual that has passed a Food Manager test has the capability to pass down their knowledge to other employees in the establishment.

 So although you may not be required to receive a Massachusetts food handler certification or a food manager’s certificate, there are a few reasons why you still may want to be certified.

 The Massachusetts food handler certificate proves to employers, employees, and health inspectors that you are duly qualified to not only handle food safely, but to also pass your knowledge onto other employees.